-Yes!
-First-year students will be assigned an Orientation Leader/Peer Mentor and transfer students will have access to a Transfer Liaison.
-Throughout the summer, OL’s & TL’s will be hosting virtual gatherings and meet ups for their students.
-Additionally, there will be a calendar of online meet-ups hosted by different departments on campus where students may have the opportunity to meet other students with common interests.
+Additionally, first-year students will be assigned an Orientation Leader/Peer Mentor and transfer students will have access to a Transfer Liaison.
+Throughout the spring, OL’s & TL’s will be hosting meet-ups for their students.
+Your new student will also be invited to programming hosted by the Center for Student Engagement throughout the semester.

 Advising & Course Registration

 After your student registers for orientation, they will be contacted by academic advising or the school of business to begin the advising process.
 Make sure to check your New Paltz email for academic advising updates.

 Transfer students will meet with advisors from their major department at their in-person Orientation to register for classes.
 Transfer Business students will be contacted prior to their in-person orientation session to schedule an advising session.